 6.1.11 Care should be taken not to weigh above the given operating range.

-6.1.12 For change the weighing mg to gram Press and hold the →Function ← key till “1 Set 1” icon display repeated press “Function” key till display Then change 1 to 2 by using “zero/Tare” key.
+6.1.12 To change the weighing mg to gram Press and hold the →Function ← key till “1 Set 1” icon displays repeatedly press the “Function” key till displays Then change 1 to 2 by using “zero/Tare” key.

 6.2.1 Disconnect the balance from power supply.

-6.2.2 Clean the external surface of the instrument using clean lint free cloth or soft brush.
+6.2.2 Clean the external surface of the instrument using a clean lint-free cloth or soft brush.

-6.2.3 Only AD analyst shall clean the internal area of the instrument with 70% IPA.
+6.2.3 Only AD analysts shall clean the internal area of the instrument with 70% IPA.